 Picture this: You’re sitting on the beach with a drink in hand when you realize that you’re saving money by going on this vacation rather than sitting at home.

-Most top-notch all inclusive resorts are expensive and aren’t affiliated with hotel loyalty programs, making it impossible to use hotel points to book a stay.
-But Hyatt changed the game back in 2013 when they acquired a small chain of all inclusive properties.
+Most top-notch all-inclusive resorts are expensive and aren’t affiliated with hotel loyalty programs, making it nearly impossible to use hotel points to book a stay.
+But Hyatt changed the game back in 2013 when they acquired a small chain of all-inclusive properties.

 Ziva & Zilara: What’s the Difference?